joelesdar/Web3-Whitelist/README.md

 </ol>
 <br/>
 <p>😁 Interact with the dapp and create your exclusive Whitelist.</p>
-<p>⚠️ To add a new address in the Whitelist, it is necessary this one to be already connected with the KiiChain Testnet Network.
+<p>⚠️ To add a new address wallet in the Whitelist, it is necessary this wallet to be already connected with the KiiChain Testnet Network.
 Only addresses compatible with KiiChain are allowed</p>
 <br/>
 <h3>Demo</h3>
 <a href="https://web3-whitelist-fz73.vercel.app/" target="_blank">🚗 Demo</a>